 Course change deadlines for intensive courses differ and are listed below.
+All intensive course drops require a completed drop request form available in the Academics Office.

 Two Day Intensives

 A student may drop the course before the course begins with no academic record.
 A course dropped during the first class session receives a withdrawal (W) grade.
 A course dropped after the end of the first class session receives a withdrawal failing grade (WF).